jdrbc/podly_pure_podcasts/docs/how_to_run_railway.md

 ## 5. Secure Your Deployment

-Podly includes built-in HTTP Basic authentication.
+Podly now uses secure session cookies for the web dashboard while keeping HTTP Basic authentication for RSS feeds and audio downloads.
 Before inviting listeners, secure the app:

 1. In the Railway dashboard, open your Podly service and head to **Variables**.
 2. Add `REQUIRE_AUTH` with value `true`.
 3. Add a strong `PODLY_ADMIN_PASSWORD` (minimum 12 characters including uppercase, lowercase, digit, and symbol).
 Optionally set `PODLY_ADMIN_USERNAME`.
+4. Provide a long, random `PODLY_SECRET_KEY` so session cookies survive restarts.
+(If you omit it, Podly will generate a new key each deploy and sign everyone out.)
-4. Redeploy the service.
+5. Redeploy the service.
 On first boot Podly seeds the admin user and requires those credentials on every request.

 > **Important:** Enabling auth on an existing deployment requires a fresh data volume.
 Create a new Railway deployment or wipe the existing storage so the initial admin can be seeded.

-After signing in, use the Config page to change your password, add additional users, and copy RSS links that include credentials for each listener.
+After signing in, use the Config page to change your password, add additional users, and copy RSS links via the "Copy protected feed" button.
+Podly issues feed-specific access tokens and embeds them in each URL so listeners can subscribe without knowing your main password.
 When you rotate passwords, update the corresponding Railway variables so restarts succeed.

 ## 6. Using Podly